ecadlabs/taquito/README.md

 To get started with Taquito quickly, visit the [Taquito QuickStart](https://tezostaquito.io/docs/quick_start).

-If you prefer to start with a skeleton project, check out our [Taquito boilerplate project](https://github.com/ecadlabs/taquito-boilerplate#getting-started).
+If you prefer to start with a skeleton project, check out our [Taquito React Template](https://github.com/ecadlabs/taquito-react-template).

 Do you wish to make a contribution to Taquito?
 See below, [Contributing to Taquito](#contributors-getting-started).